gienyne/Industrial_edge_gateway/docs/architekture/gateway_application.md

 The application therefore tracks `lastSeenAt_`, refreshed whenever a connector returns data for the device (even if no metric changed).
-When a device has been silent for longer than `deviceTimeout` (15 s by default) the application publishes DDEATH and erases the device's state, even if the DDEATH publication failed.
+When a device has been silent for longer than `deviceTimeout` (15 s by default) the application publishes DDEATH and erases the device's state.
 Only devices already declared by a DBIRTH are checked.

 Sparkplug requires a DDEATH when a device is lost but does not define how the loss is detected.
 The timeout is therefore an implementation decision.
 It must